The home of LibreOffice

 Bjoern Michaelsen is a currently employed by Canoncial Ltd. and is responsible for the packaging for LibreOffice on Ubuntu.
 He joined the company and LibreOffice development in February 2011, coming from Oracle (and before that Sun), where he was working on the same codebase for a few years in the Writer/Framework area.
 Even since long before that he is an open source enthusiast and did start with minor contributions to a range of open source projects.

-Maintainer of the LibreOffice extension and template site infrastructure, Maintainer of OOo / LibO portable
+Maintainer of the LibreOffice extension and template site infrastructure, Member of Infrastructure Team

 Andreas Mantke made his first experience with free software at the end of the 1990s when he started to use a SuSE Linux distribution.
 That time he tried out also some of the development packages of OpenOffice.org.
-In 2002 he joined the Germanophone project at OpenOffice.org and wrote his first howto 'First Steps in Impress'.
-He served for about four years as contact person for documentation in that project and wrote some more howtos.
-He got involved also in some other projects of OpenOffice.org, e.g. documentation and extensions website, and worked with the OpenOffice.org Portable team (later the LibreOffice Portable team).
+In 2002 he joined the project of the free office suite and wrote his first howto 'First Steps in Impress'.
+He served for about four years as contact person for documentation in the project and wrote some more howtos.
+He got involved also in some other subprojects e.g. documentation and extensions website, and worked with the Portable team.
 Andreas supported the way to an independent foundation as the home for development of the office suite and its community from the announcement in September 2010 and started working for LibreOffice and The Document Foundation on different areas during his spare time then.
+He surfed as a deputy member on the Board of Directors of at the Document Foundation since its establishment in February 2012.
+He works for the infrastructure team of the foundation, administrate the LibreOffice extensions- and templates-site and attends many events on behalf of the foundation and LibreOffice.